-Budgeted cost: £3,000
+Budgeted cost: £8,000

-Activity Evidence that supports this approach Challenge number(s) addressed Art therapy The art therapist uses a variety of methods to encourage the children to express themselves creatively in order to reduce stress and have a positive effect on mental health.
-5 Boxall Profiles Provides a way to measure children's social, emotional and behavioural development so that effective triage of children's needs can be put in place.
+Activity Evidence that supports this approach Challenge number(s) addressed Art therapy The art therapist uses a variety of methods to encourage the children to express themselves creatively in 5 order to reduce stress and have a Boxall Profiles positive effect on mental health.
+Provides a way to measure children's social, emotional and behavioural development so that effective triage of children's needs can be put in place.
 1,5 Building Block Therapy The National Autistic Society cite that this intervention led to a significant development of listening skills, turn taking, joint attention, resilience, patience, perseverance and problem solving.
 Children also show a greater awareness of social expectations and learn to develop a team approach to problem solving, using mainly the strategy of turn taking.
-5 1:1 Well-being mentoring from well- being practitioner Children feel secure and supported and emotionally ready for learning.
-5 Indoor provision at lunchtime EP advice from Hertfordshire suggests that some children benefit from a quieter environment at 5 lunchtime so they are regulated and ready to learn.
-Funding for school trips, residentials, swimming lessons, clubs and music lessons.
+5 1:1 Well-being mentoring from well-being practitioner Children feel secure and supported and emotionally ready for learning.
+5 Indoor provision at lunchtime EP advice from Hertfordshire suggests that some children benefit from a quieter environment at lunchtime so they are regulated and ready to learn.
+5 Funding for school trips, residentials, swimming lessons, clubs and music lessons.
 Pupils access curriculum enrichment in line with their peers.
-2
+2 Chill Zone Children can have a calm, regulating breaktime with opportunities for structured social interactions through playing games.
+This enables them to go to lessons regulated and ready to learn.
+5 Widget Social stories are written for children to help reduce anxieties.
+5 We will buy in a Family Support Worker to support families with early intervention to avoid escalation of need and remove barriers to learning.
+We have noticed increasing levels of anxiety in our children but many would not meet the threshold for support from CAMHS.
+A family support worker would enable our children to access appropriate support.
+70% of parents working with a Family Support Worker believe there is increased safety of 5 the child and family since School Family Worker involvement and 64% believe they have a more positive relationship with their child's school.

-Total budgeted cost: £ 10,500
+Total budgeted cost: £ 13,000